Najja K. Baptist Data-verified

 OverviewAI-generated summary

-Najja K. Baptist is a researcher whose work investigates the intersections of race, identity, and political science.
-Their scholarship examines how racial identity influences emotional responses to political symbols and how Black music functions as a form of activism.
-Baptist has also published analyses of political leadership, focusing on figures like Donald Trump and the political discourse surrounding "The Squad."
+Najja K. Baptist's research investigates the intersection of race, identity, and political science.
+Their work examines how racial identity influences emotional responses to historical symbols and political figures, as seen in publications addressing Confederate symbols and analyses of political leadership.

 Metrics